All Episodes

 The Blue Dogs have announced that they have now gotten sufficient concessions from the leadership, and they will go forward.

-We have here a one and a half trillion dollar health care bill.
+We have here a $1.5 trillion health care bill.

-The Blue Dog Democrats say that the savings that they wanted, which amount to 100 billion dollars, that's good enough for them, and so they have agreed now.
+The Blue Dog Democrats say that the savings that they wanted, which amount to $100 billion, that's good enough for them.

 There's a silver lining in this, though.

-They're going to mark it up starting in about an hour in the committee half hour from now start the markup process.
+They're going to mark it up starting in about an hour on the committee half hour from now start the markup process.

 So that still leaves the August recess for these members of Congress to hear about it from their constituents out there.

-This is uh the the only bright spot I can see uh in this, because once, you know, once they vote on it, it's gonna pass.
+This is the only bright spot I can see in this because once they vote on it, it's going to pass.

 Once they get the blue dogs with them, it's the Republicans can't stop this.

-Now, Obama's out there doing another one of these uh town hall meetings today.
+Now, Obama's out there doing another one of these town hall meetings today.

 He's in North Carolina.

-And I uh Wait, I I'm once again, I'm as I look at the transcripts of these sound bites, I'm confronted with the challenge of, you know, how do I how do I say to people the president of the United States not telling the truth?
+Once again, as I look at the transcripts of these soundbites, I'm confronted with the challenge of, you know, how do I say to people the president of the United States is not telling the truth.

 Here's soundbite number one.